AEB-labs/cruddl/example/readme.md

 6. `npm start`
 7. open a browser to http://localhost:4000 and use some of the queries below

-After a few seconds, you should see the following on the console
+After a few seconds, you should see the following on the console:

 ```
 Server is running on http://localhost:4000/